Health Services Research - Wesley Research Institute

 We use implementation science theories, models, and frameworks to support health services to use research evidence in clinical practice and recommend strategies to address contextual barriers and enablers we identify.

-Virtual Hospital Research Program
+Virtual Healthcare Research Program

 Older people, Aged Care and Dementia Research Program

 In this program, we aim to improve the quality of life, and mental and physical health of older people by focusing on key issues such as healthcare, community care, aged care services, respite care, retirement living and residential care.
 Led by Dr Caroline Grogan, we conduct inclusive research, especially with consumers themselves, across social and economic demographics and cultural backgrounds.
 The team uses a mix of qualitative (e.g. interviews, focus groups) and quantitative (e.g. surveys) research methods.
 We use research to understand current practices, evaluate services, and we translate research into recommendations for evidence based practices.
 We use research findings to influence and lead changes in current practice and policy.
-Our key partner within Uniting Care Queensland is BlueCare and we are generously funded by the Irene Hunt Estate Trust.
+Our key partner within Uniting Care Queensland is BlueCare and we are generously funded by the Irene Patricia Hunt Memorial Trust.

 Evaluation of the Isaac Navicare mental health care navigation service pilot